photoprism/photoprism-docs/docs/getting-started/ports/freebsd.md

 # Running PhotoPrism On FreeBSD

 !!! tldr ""
     Should you experience problems with the installation, we recommend that you ask the FreeBSD community for advice, as we cannot provide support for third-party software and services.
+You can contribute by clicking :material-pencil: to send a pull request with your changes.

 For FreeBSD / FreeNAS users, an unofficial [PhotoPrism port](https://github.com/huo-ju/photoprism-freebsd-port) is available.